 The Galvin Family Endowed Fellowship provides financial support to one or more Colgate students who qualify for need-based financial aid.

-The Aaron Jacobs ‘96 Memorial Fund provides stipend support for one or more Colgate students who wish to intern in the financial or business fields.
+The Aaron Jacobs ‘96 Memorial Fund provides support for Colgate students who wish to intern in the financial or business fields.
 Preference will be given to students who would not otherwise be able to complete an internship due to financial constraints.

-The David M. Jacobstein ‘68 and Cara Jacobstein Zimmerman ‘97 Endowed Fellowship provides financial support for one or more Colgate students who wish to undertake a public interest summer internship in fields such as law or politics and qualify for need-based financial aid.
+The David M. Jacobstein ‘68 and Cara Jacobstein Zimmerman ‘97 Endowed Fellowship provides financial support for Colgate students who wish to undertake a public interest summer internship in fields such as law or politics and qualify for need-based financial aid.

 The Bernt ‘82 and Maria Killingstad Endowed Fellowship provides financial support to one or more Colgate students who qualify for need-based financial aid.

-The Milhomme International Internships are designed for rising sophomores, juniors, and seniors who want to enhance their cultural competency and gain career experience by means of an internship.
-Internships must provide practical, pre-professional experience in a business environment, and be outside the United States.
+The Milhomme International Internships are designed for students who want to enhance their cultural competency and gain career experience by means of an internship.

 The Arthur Watson Jr. ‘76 Endowed Fund for Career Planning provides financial assistance to Colgate first-years or sophomores who wish to pursue an unexplored passion or interest that may lead to a fulfilling career.